Please adhere to the following guidelines. If you have any questions please contact editorial@JHOPonline.com.

 MANUSCRIPT FORMAT—Manuscripts that do not adhere to the format described in this document will be returned to the author.

-Title page: Include a proper title for the article and list the names, titles, and affiliations of all authors.
+Title page: Include a proper title at the beginning of the article, and list the names, titles, and affiliations of all authors.
 Also list the name, address, telephone number, and e-mail address of the corresponding author.
 List all funding sources for the study/article.

-Abstract: Articles must include an abstract (200-300 words) that describes the main objectives of the article, why this article is important, and what it adds to the literature.
-The abstract must be divided into these categories: Background, Objective, Methods (and Study Design, if relevant), Results, and Conclusion.
+Abstract: Articles must include an abstract (200-350 words) that describes the main objectives of the article, why this article is important, and what it adds to the literature.

-Text: The entire text must be provided as a doublespaced Word file and all pages numbered consecutively.
-Cite any graphic elements (tables, figures, algorithms, appendix) consecutively in the text, but place actual tables/figures at the end of the article, after the references.
-Limit the length of the text to 3500 words (excluding references, tables, and figures).
+Text: The entire text must be provided as a double-spaced Word file and all pages numbered consecutively.
+Cite any graphic elements (tables, figures, appendix) consecutively in the text, but place actual tables/figures at the end of the article, after the references.
+Limit the length of the text to approximately 3500 words (excluding references, tables, and figures).

 Conclusion: The conclusion is not a summary of the article.
 Rather, it should add something new to the article, a point of view or comments related to the rationale for the article and what the article adds to the literature.

-Tables and figures: Cite all figures, tables, algorithms, and other graphics in the text, but place the graphic elements at the end of the article, after the references.
+Tables and figures: Minimum 1, maximum 6 tables and figures combined.
+Additional items can be posted online as an Appendix.
+Cite all figures, tables, algorithms, and other graphics in the text, but place the graphic elements at the end of the article, after the references.
 Type all tables and all figure heads and captions in the Word document.

 Figures and other images (excluding tables) must also be provided as individual graphic files, saved at high resolution (300 dpi), as jpg or pdf file.
 Attach an individual file for each image.
 Images not saved appropriately will delay the peer-review process significantly.
 For help with images, please contact Info@JHOPonline.com.

-References: Use most up-to-date, post-1990, primary sources only, cited consecutively in the text (as superscript numbers), then place each complete reference at the end of the article under heading “References.”
+References: Use most up-to-date, post-2000, primary sources only (namely, the original study or source, not a secondary article that is citing the primary study).
+References must be cited consecutively in the text (as superscript numbers), then place each complete reference at the end of the article under heading “References.”
 Avoid automatic numbering or footnote/endnote features.
 Try to limit the number of references to 35.

 Use citation format according to the AMA Manual of Style.1